Downtown Infrastructure Renewal

 In February 2024, City Council approved the Wyndham Street North cross-section and St. George’s Square reconstruction, which came from the original Wyndham EA.
 The Macdonell and Allan Dam structures EA will be brought to Council for consideration in early 2025, as this work is still being completed.

-We expect to start work on the final design of the first phase of construction for Downtown Infrastructure Renewal later in 2024.
+We have started to work on the final design of the first phase of construction for Downtown Infrastructure Renewal and will finalize that design in 2025.
 Construction will start in 2026.

 The overall design and construction process for this infrastructure renewal is likely to last over the next few decades.